fin-cli/handbook/commands/embed/cache/trigger.md

 ### EXAMPLES

     # Triggers cache for a post
-    $ wp embed cache trigger 456
+    $ fin embed cache trigger 456
     Success: Caching triggered!

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|